-Bats are some of the most misinterpreted animal wildlife.
+Bats are some of the most misinterpreted wildlife.
 When it comes to environmental benefits, bats do not receive a lot of credit.
-However, they serve as pollinators, seed-dispersers, and help to control pests.
+However, they serve as pollinators, seed-dispersers and help to control pests.
 North America is home to 45 species of bats, three of which are common in the Triangle area.
 Using echolocation or bio sonar, bats can find their way into the tiniest spaces.
 These mammals are mysterious in appearance and typically are only seen at night.
 They are often feared by humans, which contributes to threats to their population worldwide.
-Bats in the Triangle area are known to form colonies in their chosen roosting areas.
+Bats in the Triangle are known to form colonies in their chosen roosting areas.
 While in search of dark and quiet places to raise their young, bats are known to invade attics in the summertime.
 Each species of bat is unique and poses its own challenge for people.
-Critter Control of the Triangle is the expert in North Carolina for Bat Removal.
+Critter Control of the Triangle is the expert in Raleigh, Durham and the surrounding region for bat removal.
 We humanely remove bats as well as examine and repair your home to eliminate the chance of future bat infestation.

 Common North Carolina Bats

-- Big Brown Bat (Eptesicusfuscus): One of the largest of the shared species found in North Carolina has a wingspan of 13-16 in.
-Its fur is long and oily with the colors ranging from light to dark brown.
+- Big Brown Bat (Eptesicusfuscus): These are one of the largest of the species found in North Carolina, with a wingspan of 13-16 in.
+Their fur is long and oily with the colors ranging from light to dark brown.

-- Little Brown Myotis (Myotislucifugus): Often called the Little Brown Bat, they are known for their glossy brown fur which ranges in shade.
+- Little Brown Myotis (Myotislucifugus): Often called the little brown bat, they are known for their glossy brown fur which can be of various shades.
 Their wingspan ranges from 8-11 in.

 Bats do not chew their way into your home or business; instead, they enter through gaps and other openings.
 They are skilled in entering holes the size of quarters.
 Property owners often have no idea that these holes exist because bats are able to squeeze through the smallest of spaces.

 Bat Control and Safety